 Roundcube is a free open source webmail client with an application-like user interface.
 Roundcube provides all the functionality one expects from an e-mail program and connects to any mail server backend that supports IMAP.

 2) To the best of your knowledge where is the biggest deployment to date?

 Below are a couple use-cases, which we'll probably put on the website as well some time soon.
-All people of those people are active in one way or another on our mailing list lists.roundcube.net/, users@ and dev@ and agreed to share more experiences and help users in case they have questions.
+All people of those people are active in one way or another on our mailing list lists.roundcube.net/, [email protected] and [email protected] and agreed to share more experiences and help users in case they have questions.

 Most of these installations also have another alternative to RoundCube (e.g. Squirrelmail or Horde/IMP)

 University of Michigan

 users: 70,013 (there are more users, but the others haven't used Roundcube yet)

 users: 5000 active users

 3) How does Roundcube differ from other open source webmail solutions?

 For starters, Roundcube looks awesome! :-)